openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 On the **INSTALLATION SUMMARY** page, click **INSTALLATION SOURCE** to locate the installation source.

-* When you use the complete CD/DVD-ROM for installation, the installation program automatically detects and displays the installation source information.
+* When you use a complete CD-ROM for installation, the installation program automatically detects and displays the installation source information.
 You can use the default settings, as shown in [Figure 10](#zh-cn_topic_0186390100_zh-cn_topic_0144427079_fig93633295132):

   **Figure 10** Installation source<a name="zh-cn_topic_0186390100_zh-cn_topic_0144427079_fig93633295132"></a>
 ![](./figures/Installation_source.png)